Ghaayathri-Devi-K/co2-emission-prediction/README.md

 ## Analysis
 It has been observed that the accuracy of the model increased when using multiple regression instead of simple regression.
+In case of non-linear regression, it was observed on increasing the degree of the polynomial accuracy of the model increases

 ## Usage
 The repo has the CO2 Emissions predicted values both using the sklearn library.